PRX/www.radiotopia.fm/README.md

 `aws s3 sync . s3://www.radiotopia.fm --acl private --region us-east-1 --delete --exclude ".git/*"``

+`www.radiotopia.fm` should never be served over insecure HTTP as long as it is accepting donations.

 ### Domains

-The canonical [CNAME](https://github.com/PRX/radiotopia.fm/blob/gh-pages/CNAME) is `www.radiotopia.fm`, with the apex domain `radiotopia.fm` being handled [automatically by GitHub](https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/). `radiotopia.com` and `*.radiotopia.com` both redirect to `www.radiotopia.fm`; those are configured in [Route 53](https://console.aws.amazon.com/route53/home?region=us-east-1#resource-record-sets:Z28Z0CFFSO2E98) and [S3](https://console.aws.amazon.com/s3/home?region=us-east-1&bucket=www.radiotopia.com&prefix=).
+The canonical hostname for the site is `www.radiotopia.fm`, with the apex domain `radiotopia.fm` setup to redirect there. `radiotopia.com` and `www.radiotopia.com` both redirect to `www.radiotopia.fm`; those are configured in [Route 53](https://console.aws.amazon.com/route53/home?region=us-east-1#resource-record-sets:Z28Z0CFFSO2E98) and [S3](https://console.aws.amazon.com/s3/home?region=us-east-1&bucket=www.radiotopia.com&prefix=).

 `radiotopia.fm` is registered with [101domain](https://my.101domain.com/), and `radiotopia.com` is registered with [Hover](https://www.hover.com/).